lunarcity7/frontier/README.md

 - ACME is good enough, i.e. all configured domains pass through to services hosted in the cloud infrastructure
 - The number of hosts is in the tens, not the hundreds or thousands
-- The Terminator container has direct internet access to communicate with Let's Encrypt
+- The Frontier container has direct internet access to communicate with Let's Encrypt
 - No duplicate domain labels are found in the network
 - HTTP proxying only, i.e. the network is trusted so HTTPS communication is not